SalishSeaCast/SalishSeaNowcast/docs/deploy.rst

 Nowcast Production Deployment
 *****************************

-In October 2016 the production deployment of the nowcast system was changed to use the `SalishSeaNowcast`_ package that is based on the `NEMO_Nowcast framework`_ framework.
+In October 2016 the production deployment of the nowcast system was changed to use the :ref:`SalishSeaNowcast-repo` package that is based on the `NEMO_Nowcast framework`_ framework.
 The deployment remains on the :ref:`SalishSeaModelResultsServer`, :kbd:`skookum`, in the :file:`/results/nowcast-sys/` directory tree.

 .. _NEMO_Nowcast framework: http://nemo-nowcast.readthedocs.io/en/latest/